hphelion/documentation/cloudos/prepare.overview.md

 The execution environment is broken into two components:

-* The HP Cloud OS **kernel** layer, which is similar to an operating system's kernel layer, across the cloud
+* The HP Helion Cloud OS **kernel** layer, which is similar to an operating system's kernel layer, across the cloud

-* The HP Cloud OS **base** layer, which is comprised of advanced services that sit above the kernel, like subsystem services in an operating system.
+* The HP Helion Cloud OS **base** layer, which is comprised of advanced services that sit above the kernel, like subsystem services in an operating system.

 These execution components works together to create a cloud environment for a customer that's installable, manageable and usable by the users of that cloud.